sinhrofazatron/11/README.md

 # Disclaimer

-The Allegro model is provided on an "AS IS" basis, and we disclaim any liability for consequences or damages arising from your use.
+The Allegro series models are provided on an "AS IS" basis, and we disclaim any liability for consequences or damages arising from your use.
 Users are kindly advised to ensure compliance with all applicable laws and regulations.
 This includes, but is not limited to, prohibitions against illegal activities and the generation of content that is violent, pornographic, obscene, or otherwise deemed non-safe, inappropriate, or illegal.
 By using these models, you agree that we shall not be held accountable for any consequences resulting from your use.

 # Acknowledgment
 We extend our heartfelt appreciation for the great contribution to the open-source community, especially Open-Sora-Plan, as we build our diffusion transformer (DiT) based on Open-Sora-Plan v1.2.